tjof2/robustpca/README.md

 **Building from source**

-To build ROSL, unpack the source and `cd` into the unpacked directory:
+To build ROSL, unpack the source and `cd` into the unpacked directory, then type `make`:

 ```
 $ tar -xzf rosl.tar.gz
 $ cd rosl
+$ make
 ```

-The next step is to configure the build, and then compile it.
-This will generate a C++ library called `librosl.so`:
+This will generate a C++ library called `librosl.so`, which is called by the Python module `pyrosl`.
+Included are a Python example, and a simple Python test suite to check the implementation:

 ```
-make
+$ python example.py
+$ python test.py
 ```

 ## Using ROSL